tbocinec/educates-labs/workshops/kafka-linux-install/workshop/content/04-topic-operations.md

 ## Consumer Groups

-Create a consumer in a consumer group:
+Create a consumer in a consumer group (the group is automatically created when you specify the `--group` parameter):

 ```terminal:execute
 command: |